Haroonabdulrazaq/form-verification-be/README.md

 # Form Verification
-This is a test Project aimed at testing my proficiency in Reactjs, Form validation, communication with Backend, How to write Test and Responsive Design.
+This is a test Project aimed at testing my proficiency in Express, Form validation, communication with FrontEnd.

 ## Screenshot :camera:
 ![screenshot](./src/assets/images/Form-verification.png)

 ## Built with :heart:
-- React
+- Expressjs/Node
-- Sass
+- PostgreSQL

 ## Dependencies
 -- See package.json for full list of dependency.